 As set forth in the Indentures, upon the occurrence of a fundamental change, holders of the 5.875% Convertible Notes have the right, at their option, to require us to repurchase for cash all of their 5.875% Convertible Notes, or any portion of the principal thereof that is equal to \$1,000, or a multiple of \$1,000, at a fundamental change repurchase price equal to 100% of the principal amount of the 5.875% Convertible Notes to be repurchased, plus any accrued and unpaid interest, thereon to (but excluding) the fundamental change repurchase date.
 However, we may not have enough available cash or be able to obtain financing at the time we are required to make repurchases of 5.875% Convertible Notes surrendered therefor.
 Our failure to repurchase the 5.875% Convertible Notes at a time when the repurchase is required by the Indentures would constitute a default under the Indentures.
 A default under the Indentures or the fundamental change itself could also lead to a default under agreements governing our existing or future indebtedness.
-If the repayment of the related indebtedness were to be accelerated after any applicable notice or grace periods, we may not have sufficient funds to repay the indebtedness and repurchase the 5.875% Convertible Notes in the event of other transactions that could adversely affect the 5.875% Convertible Notes, such as leveraged recapitalizations, refinancings, restructurings, or acquisitions initiated by us, which transaction may not constitute a fundamental change requiring us to repurchase the 5.875% Convertible Notes.
+If the repayment of the related indebtedness were to be accelerated after any applicable notice or grace periods, we may not have sufficient funds to repay the indebtedness and repurchase the 5.875% Convertible Notes or make cash payments upon conversions thereof.
+Our ability to repurchase the 5.875% Convertible Notes may also be limited by law or by regulatory authority.
+In addition, the fundamental change provisions of the Indenture do not afford protection to holders of 5.875% Convertible Notes in the event of other transactions that could adversely affect the 5.875% Convertible Notes, such as leveraged recapitalizations, refinancings, restructurings, or acquisitions initiated by us, which transaction may not constitute a fundamental change requiring us to repurchase the 5.875% Convertible Notes.